anubhavde/turbo-octo-waffle/README.md

 The Higgs dataset contains 21 "low-level" features of the decay products and also 7 more "high-level" features derived from these.

 ## Wide and Deep Neural Networks
-A Wide and Deep network trains a linear layer side-by-side with a deep stack of dense layers.
-Wide and Deep networks are often effective on tabular datasets.
+A Wide and Deep network trains a linear layer side-by-side with a deep stack of dense layers therefore proving to be effective on tabular datasets.

-Both the dataset and the model are very large therefore taking extremely huge amounts of time and resources, even for a GPU.
+Both the dataset and the model are very large therefore taking extremely huge amounts of time and resources, even for a GPU (I tried to train my models using a NVIDIA GTX 1060 Ti with Max Q Design which resulted in my system overheating for prolonged hours at just the first epoch).
 So, to speed up training, I have used Kaggle's Tensor Processing Units (TPUs), an accelerator ideal for large workloads.

 ##### Please note in this repository only the validation part of the dataset has been uploaded.
 The entire dataset can be downloaded from https://www.kaggle.com/datasets/ryanholbrook/higgs-boson.